LinusNTI/StringEncryption/README.md

 Quick example of a easy to use encryption class for both C# and C++

+## How does this work
+It essentially works by setting the seed of the psuedo random number generator to always have an expected output and using this to encrypt the character bytes.
+A simple process overengineered to space and beyond.

 ## Simple usage and assignments

 C++